Apprenticeships for Business

 Will the apprentice learn skills and knowledge that is relevant to my business?

 Yes, you will be able to inform the course by working with us on the programme’s design and delivery.

-Anyone over the age of 16 can apply for a degree apprenticeship as long as they meet the relevant entry criteria for the apprenticeship.
+Anyone over the age of 16 can apply for an apprenticeship as long as they meet the relevant entry criteria for the apprenticeship.

-What degree apprenticeships are available at the University of Salford?
+What apprenticeships are available at the University of Salford?